South Carolina Drunk Driving Accident Attorneys

-The experienced car accident attorney of Stewart Law Offices represent people who have been hurt by drunk drivers in South Carolina.
+The experienced car accident attorney of Stewart Law Offices represents people who have been hurt by drunk drivers in South Carolina.
 If a drunk driver causes a car accident, we are prepared to seek full and fair compensation on behalf of the victims.

-South Carolina holds the dubious distinction of having the second and third highest DUI related fatalities in the country.
+South Carolina holds the dubious distinction of having the second and third-highest DUI-related fatalities in the country.
 With these types of statistics, it is important that everyone is aware of their rights and their legal responsibilities.